lodauria/IoT_Group_Project/Technology.md

 - **Camera**
 - **Raspberry PI** to read the name of the boat.
-- **Network Interface** that sends computed data to the marina server over MQTT on 6LoWPAN.
+- **Network Interface** that sends computed data to the marina server over MQTT on a LAN connection.

-Image processing is executed in the raspberry pi and the read name is sent.
+Image processing is executed in the Raspberry Pi and the read name is sent.

-**Marina server** in which are local computation are executed.

-It's composed by:

-- **Network interface** that communicate with all the devices installed in the marina over 6LoWPAN.
-- **STM32 Board** the local elaboration node.
+### Boat detection with GPS

+If the camera device cannot detect the plate of a boat, there is a backup system that uses the GPS to detect when a boat is at the entrance of the marina.
+If the boat is not detected with the cameras, the sailor has to open this [web page](https://kernel-machine.github.io/IoTGroupProject/#/gps), enter the boat plate, and keeping opened the web page the boat position is sent periodically to the cloud.

+When the marina system detects that the boat is enough nearly to enter in the marina, the sailor can close the web page and the signs are shown on the monitors.

+### Addition components

+In the marina there are 2 addition components:

-- **Internet interface** to connect the local system to the cloud.
+- **LoRaWAN gateway**, used to connect all LoRa device to the cloud.
+- A **router** with internet connection, used to provide an internet connection at the camera devices and the LoRa gateway.

 ### Software components and Network infrastructure